Grades Teachers and Assistants

 Originally from the Los Angeles area in California, Ms. Gilbert has been living in Fort Collins for five years and adores every day she spends here.
 She has a BS in mathematics from Colorado State University and 7+ years of experience tutoring K-12 mathematics.
 She regards mathematics as the language of the universe, teaching every lesson from this core belief.
 When Ms. Gilbert isn't teaching, she's often found singing, painting, walking her little dog Artemis, or storyboarding yet another Dungeons and Dragons campaign.

-Kelly Gronewold, In-House Substitute
+Kelly Gronewold, In-House Guest Teacher

 Kelly has an undergraduate degree in Biology, and a Master’s Degree in Education.
 In addition to Secondary Science and Elementary certifications, Kelly is also certified to teach K-12 Art.
 Kelly’s teaching experience consists of over ten years teaching a wide variety of classes, ranging from Kindergarten to High School.
 Since welcoming her own family, her teaching time has mostly been spent as a guest teacher, helping out regularly at Mountain Sage since 2015.
 She loves sharing her excitement of learning, art and nature with students.
 In her spare time she enjoys the company of her two children, her small hobby farm, making pottery, the fiber arts, camping, and spending time outside in her gardens.